-UV satellite estimates of ozone are able to make high-quality estimates of stratospheric concentrations but tend to have lower performance in the troposphere.
-Thermal infrared (TIR) measurements exploit line pressure broadening to infer tropospheric ozone but typically do not perform as well in estimating stratospheric ozone.
-Large volumes of data are available from current satellite instruments such as OMPS and TROPOMI in the UV, and AIRS and CrIS in the TIR, and ever-increasing amounts will be available from future instruments such as Sentinels 4, 5 and TEMPO (UV) and future iterations of CrIS (TIR).
-NASA/JPL presented the MUltiSpEctra, MUlti-SpEcies, MUlti-SEnsors (MUSES) retrieval algorithm being developed for the TRopospheric Ozone and its Precursors from Earth System Sounding (TROPESS) framework.
-This algorithm has a flexible and generic Radiative Transfer model that covers the entire wavelength range from the UV to the TIR and a nonlinear optimal estimation retrieval algorithm.
-Using MUSES/TROPESS, examples of multi-sensor retrievals of ozone from Suomi NPP CrIS and Sentinel-5P/TROPOMI were presented.
-The joint ozone retrieval was compared successfully with TROPOMI total and tropospheric column and similar agreement between CrIS-TROPOMI and CrIS-MLS retrieval is found for stratospheric profiles.
+Another presentation from DLR showed global and regional ozone trends from the GOME-type Total UV satellite estimates of ozone are able to make high-quality estimates of stratospheric concentrations Ozone Essential Climate Variable (GTO-ECV) data record.
+GTO-ECV combines observations from a series of but tend to have lower performance in the troposphere.
+Thermal infrared (TIR) measurements exploit line pressure broadening to infer tropospheric ozone but typically do not perform as well in estimating six nadir-viewing satellite sensors of the GOME-type that measure in the ultraviolet and visible spectral range.
+GTO-ECV provides monthly mean total ozone at a remarkable spatial resolution of 1°x1°.
+In the stratospheric ozone.
+Large volumes of data are available from current satellite instruments such as OMPS framework of ESA-CCI+ it has been further improved and expanded with new satellite sensors including and TROPOMI in the UV, and AIRS and CrIS in the TIR, and ever-increasing amounts will be available from future instruments such as Sentinels 4, 5 and TEMPO (UV) and future iterations of CrIS (TIR).
+NASA/JPL TROPOMI on board Sentinel-5P.
+Spatial and seasonal distribution of trends and the correlation with presented the MUltiSpEctra, MUlti-SpEcies, MUlti-SEnsors (MUSES) retrieval algorithm being developed explanatory variables used in the regression model were presented, showing apparent signs of ozone for the TRopospheric Ozone and its Precursors from Earth System Sounding (TROPESS) framework.
+This recovery. algorithm has a flexible and generic Radiative Transfer model that covers the entire wavelength range from the UV to the TIR and a nonlinear optimal estimation retrieval algorithm.
+Using MUSES/TROPESS, University of Bremen presented global 03 trends from 1979 to 2020 using different merged total ozone datasets from satellite and ground-based observations.
+The merged datasets include data from NASA examples of multi-sensor retrievals of ozone from Suomi NPP CrIS and Sentinel-5P/TROPOMI were presented.
+The joint ozone retrieval was compared successfully with TROPOMI total and tropospheric MOD v8.7, NOAA Cohesive Data (COH) v8.7, Global Ozone Monitoring Experiment (GOME)-type Total column and similar agreement between CrIS-TROPOMI and CrIS-MLS retrieval is found for stratospheric Ozone (GTO-ECV), GOME-SCIAMACHY-GOME-2 (GSG) merged datasets (1995-2021) and the annual mean zonal mean data from ground-based measurements collected at the World Ozone and UV Data Centre profiles.
 It was clarified that the retrieval is not fully optimal at the moment, the TROPOMI-CrIS single profile retrieval takes about 10-15 minutes.
+(WOUDC).
+Trends showed a slow ozone recovery in both hemispheres, the median near global ozone trend after 1996 was 0.5 ± 0.2 (2 σ) %/decade, which is in absolute numbers roughly a third of the decreasing rate of 1.4 ± 0.6 (2 σ) %/decade from 1978 until 1996.
+It was clarified that the improvement of ozone retrieval over polar regions can be very useful in the detection of the recovery trends.